Yeshivat-Torat-Shraga/YTS-App/README.md

 That's a good question.
 We have not yet decided on what licence to use for this repository, but if you shoot us an email, I'm sure we can work it out.

-## OMG, I am so blown away by this repository that I am filled with an
-irresistible urge to hire you on the spot.
+## OMG, I am so blown away by this repository that I am filled with an irresistible urge to hire you on the spot.
 How can I contact you?
 We are reachable through email.
-- David Reese: david@reesedevelopment <dot> com
+- David Reese: david@reesedevelopment•com
-- Benji Tusk: benjitusk1@gmail <dot> com
+- Benji Tusk: benjitusk1@gmail•com